eswlab/orphan-prediction/README.md

 	- Use the MAKER predictions to train: SNAP and AUGUSTUS.
 Self-train GeneMark
 	- Run second round of MAKER with above three ab initio predictions along with the previous round MAKER results.

-3. Run evidence based predictions:
+3. Run direct inference evidence-based predictions:
 	- Align RNA-Seq with splice aware aligner (STAR or HiSat2 preferred, HiSat2 used here)
 	- Generate BAM file for each SRA-SRR id, merge them to generate a single sorted BAM file
 	- Use the sorted BAM files with multiple transcript assemblers for genome guided transcript assembly: